kapawlak/128A_Remote/128ASite/covid.md

 :::

 With all this work, we might hope that our new equation bears semblance to reality.
 While improved, it is still wrong!
-We are missing one final core feature, which is *removal* from the infectious pool: we have to account for the fact that individuals *do not* remain indefinitely infectious, and either recover or pass.
+We are missing one final core feature, which is *removal* from the infectious pool: we have to account for the fact that individuals *do not* remain indefinitely infectious, and either recover or pass away.
+This means that they have a *finite* amount of time to infect others.

 ### Removed